 Most insects are foraging, searching to find a way inside.
 They seek a warm and dry place to live, protected from predators, with food nearby.
 Most buildings fill all three of these needs and thus present an attractive target.
 Termites, however, are a special problem.
 According to Pest Control Technology Magazine, termites cause $5 billion per year in damage across the US.

-With TERM Barrier upgrade in the waterproofing portion of your building envelope and incorporating about a half dozen small details which use some innovative barrier materials, you can exclude termite entry almost completely around the envelope.
+By using TERM Barrier in the waterproofing portion of your building envelope, and incorporating a half-dozen minor new details, you can exclude termites and other pests almost completely around the envelope.